 By nature, the vast majority of middle children find themselves in the role of the mediator at some point or another.
 Being a middle child inherently means that there are multiple points of view from older and younger siblings as well as from parents.
 However, the oldest child can become the “adult” that mediates arguments between younger brothers and sisters.

 Either way, it is worth considering your role in your family of origin.
 Were you the peacemaker?
 Did you grow tired of everyone wanting different things?
 Were you happiest when everyone was on board with a single activity?
-Not all middle children have the mediator archetype as a lifelong pattern, but those with the mediator in their Sacred Contract see it show up early on in the family dynamic.
+Not all middle children have the mediator archetype as a lifelong pattern, but those who do see it show up early on in the family dynamic.